onekiloparsec/SwiftAA/README.md

 ![](https://img.shields.io/badge/platform-osx-lightgrey.svg)
 ![](https://img.shields.io/badge/licence-MIT-blue.svg)

-*The most comprehensive and accurate collection of astronomical algorithms written in Swift, period.*
+*The most comprehensive and accurate collection of astronomical algorithms written in Swift3.*

 Using AA+ version 1.71 (released 28 April 2016)

 SwiftAA is first built with an Objective-C(++) layer atop the C++ implementation of Astronomical Algorithms (see below).
 These algorithms also make use of the VSOP87 framework making it the most complete and accurate collection of algorithms for all things astronomical.

-On top of this, SwiftAA provides swifty APIs taking advantage of the expressiveness of Swift and its various modern syntax elements, making it fun and easy of use.
+On top of this, SwiftAA provides *modern APIs* taking advantage of the expressiveness of Swift and its various modern syntax elements, making it fun and easy of use.
 Additional functions and algorithms are added to improve even more completeness and ease of use.
 Moreover, SwiftAA intends to provide a much improved unit tests coverage.